2alaa-salah/alx-system_engineering-devops/README.md

-this repo for the task 0.where am i?
+this repo for the task 0x00_shell_basics?